When we work in collaboration with other people, we have two things we have to take care of to be successful.

 Second, you’ll see when you need to meet with your team, and when a meeting is a waste of time.
 With an understanding of how this pull-push dynamic works to create momentum on a project, you may even find yourself scheduling more meetings than before.

-(Speaking of which: our next post in this series will cover how to structure meetings that work, giving you a framework for planning effective business meetings.)
+(Speaking of which: the next post in this series covers how to structure meetings that work, giving you a framework for planning effective business meetings.)

 Finally, feedback, comments and suggested improvements are most welcome!
 Did you find this useful?
 How can it be improved?
 Please share!

 This post is the second in a six-part series exploring what it takes for companies to run consistently worthwhile meetings.

 - Introduction: Creating A Foundation for Changing Your Organization’s Meetings

 - This post!
 Meeting Strategy: Why meet?
 Understanding the Function of Meetings in the Collaborative Workplace